Tabor Summer Camp Positions

-All of our positions at the Tabor Academy Summer Program require a large degree of flexibility and a variety of tasks and jobs occur each summer that cannot always be listed in our job descriptions.
+All of our positions at the Tabor Summer Camp require a large degree of flexibility and a variety of tasks and jobs occur each summer that cannot always be listed in our job descriptions.
 The expectation of every staff member is to help out whenever needed.
 Below is a list of seasonal positions that are available for the upcoming summer.
 Applications will be accepted until all positions are filled, there is NO set deadline date.
 If you are interested in applying for employment, please visit our employment process page by clicking here.
 This is where you will find information about the application requirements.

-Positions are for a 5 weeks (unless otherwise noted) and you will be assigned to work 3 out of the 5 “Registration Days” on Sundays, plus a week of staff orientation/training from June 18-June 24.
+Positions are for a 6 to 8 weeks (unless otherwise noted), 2 registration days on Sundays, plus a week of staff orientation/training.
 Please designate on your application if you are interested in pursuing one of these positions.